OPEnSLab-OSU/Nanolux/README.md

 needed to run the webapp.

 2. If you wish to disable the webapp, you can comment out the flag "ENABLE_WEB_SERVER".
-Make note to which analog ports are being used, disabling the webapp however should not give a boost in performance, given that the webapp is asych and on a seperate core.
+Make note to which analog ports are being used, disabling the webapp however should not give a boost in performance, given that the webapp is asynch and on a seperate core.